channotation/chap/docs/_docs/getting-started/annotation_example.md

 permalink: /docs/annotation_example/
 ---

 CHAP can be used with both PDB structures and molecular dynamics trajectories.
-The directory `chap/examples` contains example data for both cases and the following two sections will give a brief overview of how to run CHAP.
+The directory `examples` directory of the CHAP download contains example data for both cases and the following two sections will give a brief overview of how to run CHAP.

 ## Running CHAP on Structures